 5.19.1.
-At any meeting of the Board of Directors a Director may ask any question through the Chairman without notice on any report by an Executive Director, or other Officer of the Trust, after that report has been received by or while such report is under consideration by the Board of Directors at the meeting.
-The Chairman may, in his absolute discretion, reject any question from any Director if, in his opinion, the question is substantially the same and relates to the same subject matter as a question which has already been put to that meeting or a previous meeting.
+At any meeting of the Board of Directors a Director may ask any question through the Chair without notice on any report by an Executive Director, or other Officer of the Trust, after that report has been received by or while such report is under consideration by the Board of Directors at the meeting.
+The Chair may, in their absolute discretion, reject any question from any Director if, in their opinion, the question is substantially the same and relates to the same subject matter as a question which has already been put to that meeting or a previous meeting.